aztekmq/java-review/advanced/README.md

      -Xlog:gc*:file=advanced-a3-gc.log:uptime,time,level,tags \
      -XX:+HeapDumpOnOutOfMemoryError \
      -XshowSettings:vm \
+     -cp advanced/A3_container_aware_jvm \
      MyContainerApp
 ```

 > **Troubleshooting – missing `advanced-a3.jfr` or `advanced-a3-gc.log`:** both
-> artifacts are written to the working directory.
-If the files are absent, make
+> artifacts are written to the repository root (the same location used by the
-> sure the JVM has write permissions in that folder and re-run the command.
+> other labs).
+If the files are absent, make sure the JVM has write permissions
-> The app prints verbose diagnostics about the resolved paths so you can verify
+> in that folder and re-run the command.
+The app prints verbose diagnostics
-> where the evidence should appear.
+> about the resolved paths so you can verify where the evidence should appear.

 Observe heap sizing, CPU accounting via `-XX:ActiveProcessorCount`, and verbose
 GC/JFR evidence.
-The JFR/GC artifacts land in the current working directory for
+The JFR/GC artifacts land in the repository root for analysis
-analysis with the JVM Health Analyzer.
+with the JVM Health Analyzer.